TOAST-DOCS/API-Gateway/en/console-guide.md

 1. On the **Stage** tab, select a stage.
 2. Select the **Settings** tab.
 3. Select the path or method to enable API key in the stage tree screen.
-   -  The API key set in the path is applied to all sub-defined sub-paths and method calls.
+   - The API key set in the path is applied to all sub-defined child paths and method calls.
 4. Enable(on) the API key.
 5. Deploy the stage.
 6. When requesting API, it is requested by adding the API key value to the x-nhn-apikey header.